atre/it-for-kids/docs/README.md

 ## About this course

-This is a prototype of a course for kids `8-12 years` old into basic algorithms and programming principles
+This is a prototype of a basic algorithms and programming principles course for kids `aged 8-12`

 > Currently in `early development` state